criblio/appscope/website/src/pages/docs/edgescope-container.md

 ---
-title: AppScope & Cribl Edge in a Container
+title: Edge Mode in a Container
 ---

-# Using AppScope & Cribl Edge in a Container
+# Running AppScope in Edge Mode in a Container

 **Assumptions**